1998 Melbourne Storm season: Jerseys

 Melbourne's inaugural jerseys were navy blue jerseys with a stylised white and purple chevron design, with gold trim and collars, worn with navy blue shorts and socks.
 Until late in the season, there were no advertising logos, except that of manufacturer Nike.
 Unusually, Melbourne carried on the Super League innovation of having player names on the back of jerseys, ostensibly to assist new fans to identify players.
 The team wore the predominately blue jerseys in every game in 1998, except for the round 15 game against North Queensland Cowboys, when a predominately white jersey was worn with white shorts and socks.
+Midway through the season, the club signed a sponsorship deal with Fila worth an estimated AUD1.5m over three years.